cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

 ### Mac Mini

-As far as this Mac Mini only have one Gigabit Ethernet port, this NIC will be tied to VLANs.
+As far as this Mac Mini only has one Gigabit Ethernet port, this NIC will be tied to VLANs.

 #### Networks